chien021091/aws-pro/COMPLIANCE config.md

 - the conformance pack can be configure the aws-StopEC2Instance runbook to stop noncompliant instance

 Users creating remdiation actions need iam:PassRole permissions to assign the role

+AWS Config use SNS for stream all the notifications and configuration changes.
+NOT selectively for a given rule (can not use direct SNS for send email in the case compliance)